-Back in 1954 a racing enthusiast named Roy Richter began designing helmets in a bid to make automotive racing safer.
-His company was named Bell Helmets and in the early 1970's he released one of his most icon helmets, the Moto3.
+Back in 1954, a racing enthusiast named Roy Richter began designing helmets in a bid to make automotive racing safer.
+His company was named Bell Helmets and in the early 1970’s he released one of his most icon helmets, the Moto3.
 Unfortunately Bell eventually *ceased production of the Moto3 when helmet manufacturing and design trends evolved.
-In recent years riders have been screaming out for retro inspired helmets to compliment their custom or classic motorcycles.
-This demand has lead to the birth of helmets such as Bell's Bullitt and this Moto3 inspired 'Seventy Five' helmet from European manufacturer DMD Helmets.
+In recent years riders have been screaming out for retro-inspired helmets to complement their custom or classic motorcycles.
+This demand has lead to the birth of helmets such as Bell’s Bullitt and this Moto3 inspired ‘Seventy Five’ helmet from European manufacturer DMD Helmets.

 “The SEVENTYFIVE helmet is a tribute to a style icon of the 70’s.
 DMD has introduced a new replica of the helmet for all vintage lovers…”

 The first thing I noted about the Seventy Five was its light weight.
 At a smidge over 1.1kg (2.42 pounds), it weighs 400 grams less that my Bell Carbon Star.
 This is mainly due to the lack of material in the chin guard and that small difference in weight certainly makes a big difference on longer hauls.
 From the outside, the finish is top notch with one very small piece of DMD branding on one side of the chin.
 Inside I found the padded liner very comfortable and visibility is excellent as you’d expect with such a wide opening.
 Riding with the helmet on feels almost like you’re wearing an open faced lid.
 A massive amount of air flows in through the mesh vents, the eye opening and around the chin guard.
 This, of course, equates to a lot of wind noise at higher speeds, but if you’re used to open faced helmets this probably wouldn’t bother you all that much.